Continuous-Time Best-Response and Related Dynamics in Tullock Contests with Convex Costs: Related Work

-\citet{moulin1978strategically} implicitly show strategic equivalence between contests and zero-sum games.
-This directly implies convergence of fictitious play dynamics for two agents~\cite{ewerhart2020fictitious}, but no such result has been proven for three or more agents.
-A Tullock contest corresponds to a Cournot game with isoelastic inverse demand and constant marginal costs.
+A Tullock contest also corresponds to a Cournot oligopoly with isoelastic inverse demand.
 There are convergence results for learning dynamics that apply to specific types of Cournot games, such as Cournot oligopoly with strictly declining BR functions~\cite{deschamps1975algorithm,thorlund1990iterative}, Cournot game with linear demand~\cite{slade1994does}, aggregative games that allow monotone BR selections~\cite{huang2002fictitious,dubey2006strategic,jensen2010aggregative}, and others~\cite{dragone2012static,bourles2017altruism}.
 However, all these methods do not apply to the Tullock contest whose BR function is not monotone~\cite{dixit1987strategic}.

+A different line of research studies the convergence of learning dynamics in supermodular~\cite{milgrom1990rationalizability,vives1990nash} and submodular~\cite{topkis1979equilibrium} games.
+Tullock contests are neither supermodular nor submodular, nor generalizations of these concepts in the literature~\cite{milgrom1994monotone,amir1996cournot}, and the results and techniques in the related literature do not carry over.

-A different line of research has studied the convergence (or chaotic behavior) of learning dynamics in other types of contests (such as all-pay auctions) and Cournot games (e.g.,~\citet{puu1991chaos,warneryd2018chaotic,cheung2021learning}), but these techniques and results also do not apply to Tullock contests.
+\cite{moulin1978strategically} implicitly shows the strategic equivalence between contests and zero-sum games.
+This directly implies convergence of fictitious play dynamics in Tullock contests with two agents over a discretized action space~\cite{ewerhart2020fictitious}, but no such result has been proven for three or more agents.
+A different line of research has studied the convergence (or chaotic behavior) of learning dynamics in other types of contests (such as all-pay auctions, e.g.,~\cite{puu1991chaos,warneryd2018chaotic,cheung2021learning}), but these techniques and results also do not apply to Tullock contests.